The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Discussion

 \subsection{Robustness of redshift}

-Given the challenges of explaining VHE emission from $z=0.151$, it is relevant to consider if there are other, lower redshift possibilities to explain the burst.
-The presence of narrow absorption lines implies the light from the GRB is passing through cool, low-velocity gas moving at a recessional velocity of $\sim 45{,}000$ km s$^{-1}$.
+Given the challenges of explaining VHE emission from $z=0.151$, it is relevant to consider whether or not there are other, lower redshift possibilities able to explain the burst.
+The presence of narrow absorption lines implies that the light from the GRB is passing through cool, low-velocity gas moving at a recessional velocity of $\sim 45{,}000$ km s$^{-1}$.
 This is well beyond any plausible peculiar velocities for more local galaxies, or possible velocities of individual gas clouds within them.
-Although outflows (e.g. from supernovae) can achieve high velocities, most do not reach 45,000 km s$^{-1}$, and in this case we would then expect to observe broad lines.
+Although outflows (e.g., from SNe) can achieve high velocities, most do not reach 45,000 km s$^{-1}$, and in this case we would then expect to observe broad lines.
 Furthermore, the presence of narrow emission lines at $z=0.151$ demonstrates that a star-forming galaxy at this redshift underlies the GRB position.
 The detection of a SN akin to SN\,1998bw \citep{blanchard24} further confirms the redshift value reported in this work.

 {We estimate the chance alignment probability $P_{\rm chance}$ between the afterglow and the galaxy using the formula presented by \citet{2002AJ....123.1111B}.
 Using HST imaging, \citet{levan2023} report a $0.25\arcsec$ angular separation between the host centroid and the afterglow, and a host effective radius of $\approx 1\arcsec$.
 In this case, it is the latter quantity that should be used to compute $P_{\rm chance}$.
 Using the host magnitude $\mbox{F625W} = 24.88$~AB, and correcting for the foreground extinction, we find $P_{\rm chance} = 1$--$1.5\times10^{-3}$, where the uncertainty comes from the unknown proportion of extinction within the MW.
 Independent of this, the chance alignment is very small, further solidifying the association with the galaxy and confirming the robustness of the GRB redshift identification.}

-Formally, we note that the detection of narrow lines at $z=0.151$ only places a limit on the burst redshift of $z=0.151$.
-The redshift is such that we cannot detect individual variable fine-structure lines pumped by the UV emission from the GRB \citep[e.g.][]{vreeswijk04}.
+Formally, we note that the detection of narrow absorption lines only places a lower limit on the burst redshift of $z = 0.151$.
+The redshift is such that we cannot detect individual variable fine-structure lines pumped by the UV emission from the GRB \citep[e.g.,][]{vreeswijk04}.
 It is plausible that the burst could be at even higher redshift.
 A higher redshift would ameliorate rate constraints, and could even be lensed by the $z=0.151$ system (although such a scenario is very unlikely).
-However, placing the burst at an even higher redshift would only make the challenges of VHE emission and extreme prompt isotropic energy release even more acute.
-The lack of any detected features at redshift higher than $z=0.151$ (including across wavelength ranges with high S/N) also argues against $z > 0.151$.
+However, placing the burst at an even higher redshift would only exacerbate the challenges of VHE emission and extreme prompt isotropic energy release.
+The lack of any detected features at redshifts of higher than $z=0.151$ (including across wavelength ranges with high S/N) also argues against $z > 0.151$.